Turkish Spice Guide: Ottoman Spices & Seasonings

 Flavor Profile and Uses

-Sumac is Turkey's signature spice, offering a bright, lemony tartness without the moisture of actual citrus.
-Ground from dried sumac berries, this deep red spice adds a beautiful color and tangy flavor to everything from grilled meats to fresh salads and rice dishes.
+Sumac is Turkey's signature spice.
+It has a bright, lemony tartness without the moisture of actual citrus.
+Ground from dried sumac berries, this deep red spice adds color and tang to grilled meats, salads, and rice dishes.

 Taste: Tart, lemony, slightly fruity